 “If you’re going to open up STEM to non tech subjects, where do you stop?” said Smith.

-After the students were dismissed, Smith remarked several times to Keskin that he had never seen a group perform such extensive research on his personal history.
+After the students were dismissed, Smith remarked several times that he had never seen a group perform such extensive research on his personal history.
 De Leon was, of course, not surprised by their thoroughness.
 At SST, students are constantly researching and presenting their findings at science fairs, robotics competitions, and any other opportunity they can find to practice those critical skills.

 Language arts helps some science-focused students to hone their communication skills, while other students chose SST as a way to round out their natural proclivity for social sciences.
 Senior Natalie Salazar is an athlete who wants to go into politics.